Antonie433/Stepper_Motor_Controller/README.md

 advances the current state and next step of the stepper motor based on the control signals to the control signals.

 A testbech file test and simulate the stepper_motor entity to make sure it works good, and show diffent states of motor.
+This testbench generates a clock signal and uses a process to define a test case by sending values to the stepper motor controller inputs (direction and step).
+Wecuse the outputs (phase_a, phase_b, phase_c, phase_d) to verify that the behavior of the controller is correct.